onpointtech/agency-portal-v2/README.md

 `npm install`

-## How to add to the agency portal angular app
+## How to develop the agency portal angular app

 ### Component generation